felixknox/single.js/README.md

 <br>...

 ## Auto features:
-* automatically inits rootNode if no deeplink is choosen
+* automatically inits rootNode if no subpage (deeplink) is requested

 ## Libraries
 * using [Signals](http://millermedeiros.github.com/js-signals/) as an event framework